AyrA/Logoff/README.md

 Command line: `logoff.exe [timeout [/d]] [/hide] [/fake]`

-A short command line help is availably by supplying `/?` as argument.
+A short command line help is available by supplying `/?` as argument.
 This will ignore any other arguments present and just display the help.

 ### `timeout`